unboxedtype/light/README.md

   end
   ```

-  The "receive" operator "suspends" actor  execution until a new message
+  The **receive** operator "suspends" actor  execution until a new message
   arrives;  after  that, the  actor  does  the pattern-matching  on  the
   message content.
 If the corresponding  pattern is found, the  body of
   the corresponding pattern handler  is executed.
 Unmatched messages may